cdca/AutoHotkeyScript/README.md

 Using media keys may activate Windows media control overlay popup.
 You can turn off this in application settings.
 Spotify - you can change this at "Show desktop overlay when using media keys".
-Chrome  - go under chrome://flags/ then Media Session then disable Hardware Media Key Handling.
+Chrome  - go under chrome://flags/ then Media Session then enable Hardware Media Key Handling.

 My setup when working is like this: